richhewitt/richhewitt.github.io/README.md

 Needed to update my personal website so took this opportunity to learn more about Github Pages, Ruby, and Jekyll.

-Heavily modified version of the [Horace theme by Just Good Themes](https://jekyllthemes.io/theme/horace-blog-jekyll-theme)
+Heavily modified (and minimized) version of the [Horace theme by Just Good Themes](https://jekyllthemes.io/theme/horace-blog-jekyll-theme)